 Refer to the Mind Body Green article, A Step-By-Step Guide For Dry Skin Brushing, for more information about dry brushing.

 Lymph drainage massage is a complementary therapy recommended by both integrative and conventional medicine.
 The only downside is the cost, which is about the same as a regular massage.
 My massage therapist told me I should go every 2-3 weeks to start and then we can keep increasing the time in between visits.
 When I weighed the cost and the benefits, I scheduled my next appointment right away.
 I wish I'd tried it sooner.

-What complementary therapies have you tried that work?
+What complementary therapies have you tried?

 "Fall in love with taking care of yourself.
 Mind.
 Body.
 Spirit." - Unknown

 I'm Kerry and I am a licensed therapist, writer & speaker.
 This is a positive space focused on how to thrive in any situation and the transformative power of suffering.